HamburgChimps/advanzia-assistant/README.md

 ### Build and test the extension locally

-1. Ensure you have rust and cargo installed.
+1. Ensure you have rust and cargo installed
-2. Ensure you have node and npm installed.
+2. Ensure you have node and npm installed
 3. Checkout this repository
 4. `cd extension/ && npm i`
 5. `cd .. && ./build.sh`
-6. Load the `dist` directory that is now present in the repository root into Chrome as an unpacked extension.
+6. Load the `dist` directory that is now present in the repository root into Chrome as an unpacked extension

 [0]: <./crate>
 [1]: <https://www.hellorust.com/setup/wasm-target/>